-be strengthened (ULT)
+be strengthened (ULT) let...strengthen you (UST)

-You could say this with an active form, and you could say who would do the action.
+you could express this with an active form, and you could state who would do the action.
 Alternate translation: "let God make you strong" (See: Active or Passive)

-in the grace that {is} in Christ Jesus (ULT)
+in the grace that {is} in Christ Jesus (ULT) the Messiah Jesus...as he acts kindly towards you (UST)

 Paul wants Timothy to experience the strength that God provides through his grace or kindness.
 Believers experience God's grace through knowing Jesus Christ.
-If it would be clearer in your language, you could express the idea behind the abstract noun grace with an adjective.
+If your readers would misunderstand the abstract noun grace, you could express the idea behind it with an adjective.
 Alternate translation: "as you allow Christ Jesus to kindly empower you through your relationship to him" (See: Abstract Nouns)

 - child

-- be strengthened
+- · be strengthened

 - grace

 - in Christ Jesus

 - Christ

 - Jesus